Functions in Python with Examples

 Note: If we defined the inner function, then we need to call that inner function in the outer function.

-Function can return another function in Python:
+The function can return another function in Python:

 Example: function can return another function (Demo14.py)